abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 `A` - address (8-bit)
 `AA` - address (12-bit)
 `R` - register pair (3-bit) (0: [reg0][reg1]) (anything with `R` has the last nibble `RRR0/RRR1`)
+ - *note: when writing for the assembler, this number is 0-7, not 0-14*
 `RR` - register (4-bit)
 `D` - data (4-bit)
 `DD` - data (8-bit)